Linda has written content for national fashion and beauty websites. She enjoys sharing style trends and tips with her

 An esthetician applies individual synthetic lashes, one by one, to single eyelashes to provide a longer, fuller look.
 A medical-grade adhesive is used to secure the extensions to lashes.
 The procedure can take up to two hours to complete, but the end result is quite amazing.

 Lash extensions will last between two weeks to two months—it is all dependent on your eyelash growth cycle.
 As your lashes grow, the extensions shed with your natural eyelashes.
 Follow-up visits are required every two to four weeks to maintain the look.
 Experts advise against using oil-based eye products, which may dissolve the adhesive.

 Now here’s what you’ve been waiting for.
 The price for a set of eyelash extensions can range from $150 to $500, not including regular maintenance visits.

 Here’s a solution for permanent lash loss (which can occur from years of using eyelash extensions).
 This medical procedure transplants hair from your scalp or leg, to your lashline.
 Since these transplanted “lashes” are harvested from regular hair follicles, they will need to be trimmed.
 Prices, and I would assume results, vary greatly—I have seen quotes ranging from $2500 to $6000 for both eyes.

 Lash extensions and transplants too rich for your blood?
 Take another look at false eyelashes.
 Today’s falsies are way different than the ones your mom wore.
 False eyelashes look real and blend in perfectly with your natural lashes.
 A variety of shades and lengths allow you to customize conservative day or dramatic evening looks.

 False eyelashes come in sprigs, short strips, and full bands.
-The individual sprigs offer a more natural look, but take more time, patience and practice to apply.
+The individual strips offer a more natural look but take more time, patience, and practice to apply.
 Each sprig must be glued and applied along the base of the lashes.

 Strip lashes and full bands are easier to apply but may require the use of a smudged eyeliner to conceal the band.
 When you’re shopping for falsies, look for a natural length.
 If you must trim them, make sure you do it from the inside corner.